-The 4th bulletin board is located in the hallway with 2 student bathrooms and is visible to nearly everyone on their way to the cafeteria.
+The 4th bulletin board is located in the hallway near student bathrooms and is visible to nearly everyone on their way to the cafeteria.
 I share this 4′x4′ board with others so we can have a new theme for each month of the school year yet I don’t have to do it every month.

 September is decorated by our Spanish teachers and student Spanish Club for Hispanic Heritage Month, February is decorated by our Black History Month Committee (which includes students), and May‘s Asian/Pacific American Heritage Month is decorated by our ELL teacher and her students (we have a large Asian population in our school).
 All these groups use wonderful accessories to dress up and draw attention to the board and share classroom activities.
 I support that by displaying books inside the library that coordinate with each heritage, such as related biographies and authors.

 November is Native American Heritage Month, and I use the board for an Indigenous Peoples Around the World display to bring awareness of this issue and support our IB program.
 I create the display by continent and post signs with historical insights or quotations, along with pictures of book covers of our indigenous collection, including books by and about Native Americans.

 The March board is handled by the Fine Arts Department to feature Music in Schools Month and Youth in Art month.
 The April board is handled by the Math and Science teachers for Math Awareness Month and Earth Month, which includes highlights from our student Recycling Club.
 October is National Bullying Prevention Month and National Red Ribbon Week.
 Our school counselors—and student office aides—take on the bulletin board since they sponsor Red Ribbon Week and bullying also falls under their purview.